 The free alternative I built: a real VRP solver

 My VRP route optimizer exists because a $2M routing project I worked on died in the pandemic, and the model was too good to leave buried in a dead codebase (that story is its own post).
 I rebuilt it in Python on Google OR-Tools — the same solver family that powers serious logistics operations — and put it online, free, no account, no stop cap baked into a pricing table.
 It solves the actual vehicle routing problem: multiple vehicles, delivery time windows, vehicle capacities, per-stop service times, maximum route durations, and real drive times pulled from OSRM rather than straight-line guesses.
 The sample workbook that ships with it routes 113 stops across 10 vehicles.
-Solves typically run one to three minutes, because it’s doing real optimization work, not just sorting pins on a map.
+Every solve is hard-capped at 2 minutes (120 seconds) of search time, you can ask for less, never more, because it’s doing real optimization work, not just sorting pins on a map.

 Now the honest part, because a comparison post that hides its own product’s weaknesses is just an ad.
-My tool takes its input as a spreadsheet — you download the sample workbook, fill in your locations with latitude and longitude, vehicles, and parameters, and upload it.
-There’s no address box; geocoding is on the to-do list, not in the tool (I know, I know — it’s the first thing everyone asks for).
+My tool takes its input as a spreadsheet — you download the sample workbook, fill in your locations — street addresses work now after a recent round of upgrades, so no coordinates required — along with vehicles, time windows, and parameters, then upload it (or paste a Google Sheets link if you’d rather skip Excel entirely).
 There’s no turn-by-turn navigation and no driver phone app.
 If you want to type five addresses and start driving in ninety seconds, RouteXL or Spoke will serve you better, and I’d rather tell you that here than have you find out after downloading my workbook.

 Which tool for which routing problem